srlasher/pdstools/Contributing.md

 # Contributing to R

 To contribute to the R package, please make sure to understand the basics of R packages.
-There are excellent tutorials on the web on [package development](http://r-pkgs.had.co.nz/).
+There are excellent tutorials on the web on [R package development](http://r-pkgs.had.co.nz/).
 A few quick tips:

 * The R project for the package is in the "r" folder: `pega-datascientist-tools/r`, not the top-level folder.
 * Use `library(devtools)`.
 This gives shortcuts to check the package with (Ctrl/Cmd + Shift + E), build and reload in a clean R session (Ctrl/Cmd + Shift + B), run all tests (Ctrl/Cmd + Shift + T), update doc and namespace file (Ctrl/Cmd + Shift + D), load package (Ctrl/Cmd + Shift + L).